 2. Paralysis from the Neck Down

 A C3 spinal cord injury results in quadriplegia, which refers to paralysis of the arms, trunk, and legs.

-Depending on the severity of your spinal cord injury, you may be able to move and/or feel sensation below your level of injury.
+Depending on the severity of your spinal cord injury, some survivors may be able to move and/or feel sensation below your level of injury.

-However, in the case of a complete C3 SCI, individuals experience paralysis from the neck down and require full-time caregiver assistance.
+However, in the case of a complete C3 SCI, individuals experience paralysis of the entire body below the neck and require full-time caregiver assistance.

 3. Differences in Body Composition